dv01-inc/chatbot-nextjs/DATABASE_SETUP.md

 ## Option 1: Local PostgreSQL (Default)

-This is the default setup using a local PostgreSQL database in Docker.
+This is the default setup using a local PostgreSQL database in Docker, with the localhost-helper gateway proxy.

 ### Prerequisites
 - Docker and Docker Compose installed